viviandotdev/ObsidianVault/20 Sources/our conception of love is messed up. - YouTube.md

 ### our conception of love is messed up. - YouTube

 passive vs **active love**
+	what are the differences?
-love is out there waiting for you people make themselves lovable instead of loving everyone is trying to increase their market value focus on loving itself,
+we are conditioned to believe love is out there waiting for you you only have one soulmate and they will find you one day **people make themselves lovable instead of loving**
-	how do i become loved? (passive) vs how do i love? (active) people want to be loved ****** love needs to be learned it is any activity
+- everyone is trying to increase their market value however people don't focus on the loving itself, they don't even know how to love, they just care about making themselves lovable how do i become loved? (passive) vs how do i love? (active) people want to be loved ****** love needs to be learned it is any activity